VersatioG/WAAM_interlayer_time_sim/README.md

 - **Parameter Validation**: The script first validates critical parameters such as time step stability (DT must satisfy the Fourier number for numerical stability), discretization settings, and physical constraints.
 - **Thermal Model Setup**: A `ThermalModel` object is created to precompute geometric properties and contact areas between components (table-baseplate, baseplate-layers, layer-layer interfaces).
-- **Node Matrix Initialization**: A `NodeMatrix` object initializes the thermal nodes representing the welding setup:
+- **Node Matrix Initialization**: A `NodeMatrix` object initializes the thermal nodes representing the welding setup using pre-allocated NumPy arrays:
-  - Table node (bottom component)
+  - Table nodes (bottom component)
   - Base plate node
-  - Initial layer nodes (if any)
+  - WAAM layer nodes (pre-allocated for maximum capacity)
+- **Incremental Radiation Tracking**: Radiation areas are tracked incrementally as nodes are activated or consolidated, avoiding expensive neighbor searches during the simulation loop.
-- **Material Properties**: Temperature-dependent properties are prepared using Maier-Kelley equations for specific heat capacity of WAAM wire and base plate materials.
+- **Material Properties**: Temperature-dependent properties are prepared using vectorized Maier-Kelley equations for specific heat capacity of WAAM wire and base plate materials.

 #### 2. Table Discretization